derKlinke/buergeramt/README.md

 - Moving between departments (e.g., "Ich möchte zu Herrn Weber")
 - Asking for help (e.g., "Was muss ich als nächstes tun?")

-Use the "hilfe" or "status" commands to get guidance during gameplay.

 Your goal is to successfully navigate the system and get your gift tax application processed.

 ## Tips